DTLudlow/CiviCRM/readme.md

 - https://hub.docker.com/_/wordpress
 - https://hub.docker.com/_/mariadb

-Version 5.64.0 of CiviCRM is acquired, along with its localisation files.
+Version 5.64.2 of CiviCRM is acquired, along with its localisation files.
 As CiviCRM versions change frequently:

 - Visit https://civicrm.org/download to obtain the latest versions of the Wordpress and localisation files
-- Edit the values in **scripts/civiInstall** so they match the current version
+- Edit the version number on line 4 of **scripts/civiInstall.sh** to match the current version

 **Don't forget to change the user and password values in docker-compose.yaml before using!**